 Procedures Tier 1 Tier 2 Tier 3 1.
-Each scholar has an ILP with specific data Х Х Х 2.
+Each scholar has an ILP with specific data X Х X 2.
 ILPs are developed thoroughly with goals, intervention strategies, and discussed with scholar and parents Х Х Х 3.
 Intervention plans include: Teacher differentiation.
 Parent support with specific tasks.
 Small group of less than 5 during school-wide intervention and/or workshop.
 One-on-one during school-wide intervention and/or workshop.
 Scholar's work and data are brought to and shared during the grade level collaboration.
 Collaboration is based on the Data, Feedback, Strategy (DFS) model Х Х Х 5.
-Scholar goals and progress are monitored and discussed With: Parents on a monthly basis.
+Scholar goals and progress are monitored and discussedWith: Parents on a monthly basis.
 Parent, Principal, Nurse monthly.
 Parent, Grade Level Team, Principal, and Nurse every other week.
 6. Scholar's ILP is updated on the Shared Drive Quarterly Monthly Monthly

-After Tier 3 interventions have not proven to work, the teacher will need to submit an SST Referral to the nurse.
-He or she will then make arrangements with all parties and set up an initial SST meeting.
+After Tier 3 interventions have not proven to work, the teacher will need to submit an SST Referral to Nurse Maisie.
+She will then make arrangements with all parties and set up an initial SST meeting.